zedwei/webvoyager/src/webtrajectory/opentable/booking_prompt.md

 Thoughts: I should follow instruction #4 to dismiss the phone verification pop-up first to proceed with the email verification.
 Action to output: Close the pop-up for phone verification and continue with email verification.

+Please generate the outputs for task 1, task 2, and task 3 **step by step**.

+# Task 1: Infer which action "I" should take based on the input from "[User's request]", "[Web page before the action]", and "[Web page after the action]".

+# Task 2: Generate the thought about the inferred action.
+It's **important** to explicitly list the actions that "I" should NOT take and the actions that "I" should take.

+1. Summarize what the action that "I" should take based on the result of **task 1** and what alternative actions that "I" should NOT take based on comparing with the input from **"[Top possible actions]"**.
+2. Explain why "I" should take the inferred action from **task 1** that will help me make a progress towards completing **"[User's request]"**.
+3. Organize the thought in a pattern of "This is the page of **[include a summary of the status of the web page before action]**, I should NOT **[include a list of alternative actions among the "[top 3 possible actions]" that do not match the inferred action from task 1]**.
+Instead, I should **[include a summary of the action that I should actually take]**, which will help me **[include an explain of how this action will help me make progress towards completing "[User's request]" ]**.

+# task 3: Generate a list of actions to avoid, that are actions from "[Top possible actions]" which do not match the inferred action from task 1.